Models Genesis: Models Genesis

-{\bf 3) Learning context via outer and inner \jlreplace{cutout}{cutouts}.} We devise outer-cutout as a new training scheme for self-supervised learning.
+{\bf 3) Learning context via outer and inner cutouts.} We devise outer-cutout as a new training scheme for self-supervised learning.
 To realize it, we generate an arbitrary number ($\leq 10$) of windows, with various sizes and aspect ratios, and superimpose them on top of each other, resulting in a single window of a complex shape.
-When applying this merged window to a sub-volume, we leave the sub-volume region inside the window exposed and mask its surrounding \jlreplace{}{(\ie outer-cutout)} with a random number.
-Moreover, to prevent the task \jlreplace{to be}{from being} too difficult or even unsolvable, we limit the \jlreplace{masked surrounding}{outer-cutout} region \jlreplace{}{to be} less than 1/4 of the whole sub-volume.
-By {\jlred restoring} \jlreplace{masked surroundings}{the outer-cutouts}, the model will learn the {\em global} geometry and spatial layout of organs in medical images via extrapolating within each sub-volume.
+When applying this merged window to a sub-volume, we leave the sub-volume region inside the window exposed and mask its surrounding (\ie outer-cutout) with a random number.
+Moreover, to prevent the task from being too difficult or even unsolvable, we extensively search for the optimal size of cutout regions spanning from 0\% to 90\%, incremented by 10\% (detailed study presented in \ref{sec:cutout_region_study}).
+In the end, we limit the outer-cutout region to be less than 1/4 of the whole sub-volume.
+By restoring the outer-cutouts, the model will learn the {\em global} geometry and spatial layout of organs in medical images via extrapolating within each sub-volume.
 We have illustrated this process step by step in \figurename~\ref{fig:image_transformations}(c).
 The first and last columns denote the original sub-volumes and the final transformed sub-volumes, respectively.

-Our self-supervised learning framework also utilizes inner-cutout as a training scheme, where we mask the inner window \jlreplace{region}{regions (\ie inner-cutouts)} and leave \jlreplace{the surrounding}{their surroundings} exposed.
-By restoring \jlreplace{masked inner regions}{the inner-cutouts}, the model will learn {\em local} \jlreplace{shape and texture}{continuities} of organs in medical images via interpolating within each sub-volume.
+Our self-supervised learning framework also utilizes inner-cutout as a training scheme, where we mask the inner window regions (\ie inner-cutouts) and leave their surroundings exposed.
+By restoring the inner-cutouts, the model will learn {\em local} continuities of organs in medical images via interpolating within each sub-volume.
 Unlike \citet{pathak2016context}, where in-painting is proposed as a proxy task by restoring only the central region of the image, we restore the entire sub-volume as the model output.
 Examples of inner-cutout are illustrated in \figurename~\ref{fig:image_transformations}(d).
-Similar to outer-cutout, the \jlreplace{masked}{inner-cutout} areas are also limited to be less than $1/4$ of the whole sub-volume, in order to keep the task reasonably difficult.
+Following the suggestion from~\citet{pathak2016context}, the inner-cutout areas are limited to be less than $1/4$ of the whole sub-volume, in order to keep the task reasonably difficult.